Diffusion model approach to simulating electron-proton scattering events: Training data set and data representation

 where we have introduced additional parameters that will be discussed in the following.
 First, we require that the parameters are chosen such that Eq.~(\ref{eq:rescale}) is a bijective function allowing us to eventually recover to the original momentum distribution.
 Second, we choose the parameters such that the rescaling in Eq.~(\ref{eq:rescale}) matches the peak structures of the $z$ distributions near both endpoints.
 Note that we apply the same $z$ rescaling to all three channels.
 We choose the rescaling to be linear in the intermediate $z$ region while near the upper (lower) endpoint, the function approximates an exponential (logarithmic) function.
 This can be achieved by choosing two values $z_1<z_2\in ]0,1[$ with $z_2$ being the value where the exponential $E(z)$ smoothly becomes a linear function, i.e.

 Similarly, we require the logarithmic function $L(z)$ to become linear at $z_1$.
 These conditions along with the need to construct a bijective function fixes or constrains several of the parameters in Eq.~(\ref{eq:rescale}).
 We then choose the sigmoid $S(z)$ to smoothly interpolate between the exponential and logarithmic functions.
 The remaining parameters are chosen such that the rescaled $z$ distribution is sufficiently smooth for the training of the diffusion model.
+We note that without the preprocessing of the training data described, the results of the diffusion model can be off by several orders of magnitude near the kinematic endpoints.

 The diffusion model takes as input values of the momentum fraction in the range $[-1,1]$ (floating point numbers).
 Before pixelation and the rescaling in Eq.~(\ref{eq:rescale}), the range of the particle momentum fractions is in the range of $z\sim [10^{-6},1]$.
 We choose a suitable range of values $z'\in [z'_{\rm min},z'_{\rm max}]$ with $-1<z'_{\rm min}<z'_{\rm max}<1$ to which we map the original $z$ values.
 This includes the rescaling in Eq.~(\ref{eq:rescale}) as well as an additional linear transformation to match the targeted range.
 In practice, we find that $z'_{\rm min}=-0.76$ and $z'_{\rm max}=0.86$ work well for the purposes of this work.
 These values are chosen to allow for an upper and lower gap from the endpoints at $-1,1$.
 The lower gap allows us to train a diffusion model that can generate empty pixels.
 This is achieved by mapping empty pixel values in the training data set, i.e. initially at $z=0$, to the lower end of the allowed interval $z'=-1$.
 Since any finite $z$ value is mapped to $z'>z'_{\rm min}$ there is a sufficiently large gap to the $z'$ values associated with empty pixels.
 When generating new images by passing Gaussian noise through the denoising process as described above, the diffusion model does not need to generate pixels with exactly $z=0$ but, instead, it is sufficient to generate a narrow peak around $z'\sim -1$.
 We can then apply a lower cut at $z'_{\rm min}$ and consider pixels with smaller $z'$ values as empty.
 This allows us to generate sparse images of collider events.
 The upper gap associated with $z'_{\rm max}$ is introduced to avoid distortions of the distribution generated by the diffusion model near the upper endpoint.
 Any values produced by the diffusion model that are outside of the $z'\in [-1,1]$ range are clipped, which would lead to artifacts near the endpoint without including the upper gap.
 Note that we do not enforce a hard upper cutoff at $z'_{\rm max}$.
 This requires the model to learn momentum conservation, see Eq.~(\ref{eq:sumz}) above, which we quantify numerically below.